anshdeepcodes/web-dev-journey/personal-website/README.md

 ## 📈 Status

-This is version 2 (v2) with improved layout and overflow handling.
+This is version2 (v2) with improved layout and overflow handling.